MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-troubleshooting-power-bi-personal-gateway.md

 >

  **Proxy configuration**
  You may see issues with configuring the personal gateway if your environment needs the use of a proxy.
-To learn more about how to configure proxy information, see [Configuring proxy settings for the Power BI Gateways](service-gateway-proxy.md)
+To learn more about how to configure proxy information, see [Configuring proxy settings for the on-premises data gateway](https://review.docs.microsoft.com/data-integration/gateway/service-gateway-proxy?branch=master).

 ## Schedule refresh
 **Error: The credential stored in the cloud is missing.**